Bronom/Octoprint-Docker/README.md

 Instruction :

 Warning : The requirement.txt command do "sudo -s".
 But, you may need to do "sudo -s" manualy before executing the command / script.
+Warning 2 : You could have to change the ttyUSB0 port for a other one.
+Take a Look at the end of the readme for command to list your usb port.

 1. Copy & Paste command in Requirement.txt into your terminal to setup the folder and clone the repo.
 (Inside the requirement.txt, you can remove the # before the command you want to execute the script automaticly)